zmon/laravel-vue-notes/API.md

 206: Partial content.
 Useful when you have to return a paginated list of resources.
 400: Bad request.
 The standard option for requests that fail to pass validation.
 401: Unauthorized.
 The user needs to be authenticated.
 403: Forbidden.
-The user is authenticated, but does not have the permissions to perform an action.
+The user is authenticated, but does not have the permissions to perform an action.  _Form Request will return this if the user is not authorized_
 404: Not found.
 This will be returned automatically by Laravel when the resource is not found.
 500: Internal server error.
 Ideally you're not going to be explicitly returning this, but if something unexpected breaks, this is what your user is going to receive.
 503: Service unavailable.
 Pretty self explanatory, but also another code that is not going to be returned explicitly by the application.